 In the late 18th century, the Polish–Lithuanian Commonwealth was ripe for constitutional revolution.
 The Commonwealth was the only country in Europe who already enjoyed “democracy of the nobility” where all nobles, no matter their wealth and status, were equal in the eyes of the law (if only in theory).
 Still, it was not beyond the realm of belief to take this concept to the next logical step and apply this equality under the law to all citizens.
 Furthermore, the super wealthy magnates, and their foreign backers, had sabotaged the political process to the Commonwealth’s detriment, through the abuse of the ”liberum veto”.
 The abuse was so obvious, and the corruption so blatant, that reform was obviously needed, and desperately desired by the rest of the szlachta (petty nobility), the burghers, merchants, peasants, and clergy.
 Finally, the Russian, Prussian, and Austrian Empires sensed the weakness, and encroached on Polish territory — partitioning off pieces of the country in 1772.
 In the Commonwealth, rule by the super wealthy aristocracy and their elected King was obviously not working.

 In 1784, after the end of the American Revolution, Continental Army general and godfather of the US Army Engineer Corps, Tadeusz Kościuszko, returned to his Polish homeland.
 His arrival sparked the action necessary for Commonwealth to pass the Constitution of 1791 — the “world’s second oldest constitution”, and a near mirror of the US Constitution with the Bill of Rights.
 (Though the Declaration of the Rights of Man and Citizen was adopted in France in 1789, it was not a governing document; the new French Constitution wasn’t passed until September 1791).
 Unfortunately the autocratic and aristocratic Empires of Austria, Prussia, and Russia could not abide a nation of free men on their borders.
 They invaded, overwhelmed, and partitioned Poland a second time just a year later.
 Tadeusz Kościuszko led an uprising against Russia in 1794, and though initially successful, the country was again overwhelmed.
 The great empires of Eastern and Central Europe were tired of the rebellious Poles.
+Kościuszko’s rebellion saved the French Revolution by diverting resources from the victorious First Coalition campaign against the French which allowed the French revolutionaries just enough breathing room to reorganize and call the mass levy.
 The “Polish Question” needed a permanent answer.